 Erika Hall offered a short but complete perspective on design research and brought forgotten methods back to my mind, like SWOT analysis and brand audit I used during my marketing studies.
 I found the chapter ‘Analysis and Models’ particularly useful for my work: Here she explains step by step how to translate observations into insights and design actions.

 Pioneered by Clayton Christensen and Anthony Ulwick, Intercom took the jobs-to-be-done approach, adapted it to digital product design and wrote about their findings on their excellent blog.
-People who regularly read their blog won’t find something completely new, but all the knowledge in form of a short, comprehensive eBook.
+People who regularly read their blog won’t find something completely new in this ebook, but it does the job of putting all the knowledge in a short, comprehensive format.
 And it’s free!